News

 In connection with my desire to fully keep up with the J-pop industry, I'm planning to do a weekly round-up of any new releases that have caught my ear.
 Some of these may have been covered on the blog already, but my hope is that this will become a one-stop shop for anyone interested in…

 At the end of each month, I look back at my three favorite title tracks by K-pop artists.
 I take my own ratings into account, but there's a bit of wiggle room as certain songs tend to grow or fade.
-April 2025 Overall Thoughts Oof.
-What a month.
-K-pop in 2025 hasn't been overwhelmingly awesome so…
+June 2025 Overall Thoughts We're now at the midpoint of 2025, which means I'll be publishing…

 In connection with my desire to fully keep up with the J-pop industry, I'm planning to do a weekly round-up of any new releases that have caught my ear.
 Some of these may have been covered on the blog already, but my hope is that this will become a one-stop shop for anyone interested in…